Red Wings let third-period lead slip away, lose 4-3 to Chicago in OT

 Athanasiou's goal cut the Wings lead to 2-1 at 5:41, but Kubalik restored the two-goal margin with his second goal.

-Kubalik deflected a point shot from Olli Maatta (fourth assist, fifth point) past former Wings' goaltender Petr Mrazek, who was replaced after two periods by Alex Stalock.
-Several big saves by Stalock in the third period (nine saves) sparked the Blackhawks.
+Kubalik deflected a point shot from Olli Maatta (fourth assist, fifth point) past former Wings goaltender Petr Mrazek, who was replaced after two periods by Alex Stalock.
+Several big saves by Stalock in the third period (10 saves) sparked the Blackhawks.

+"We did a pretty good job half of the game then we stopped doing what we are supposed to do," Kubalik said.
+"They got energy from (scoring) that goal on our power play.
+It happens, but you don't really want to get them going if you're on the power play.

 Suter and Larkin scored 1:07 apart midway in the first period.